kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

     - Communicate with the group to discuss alternative meeting times or find solutions that accommodate everyone's schedules.
  - Afternoon:
     - Find a quiet and distraction-free study environment to help improve focus and attention.
 Use earplugs or noise-cancelling headphones, or study in a secluded setting to minimize external distractions.
     - Implement techniques like the Pomodoro Technique, where you work for a set period (e.g., 25 minutes) and then take a short break (e.g., 5 minutes) to rest and reset your attention.
-This method can help train your mind to shift focus between tasks more effectively.
 - Evening:
   - Break down the feedback received from the instructor into smaller, manageable tasks.
-Prioritize the revisions based on the importance and urgency of each point.
-Create a to-do list or use a task management tool to stay organized and focused.
+  - Prioritize the revisions based on the importance and urgency of each point.
+  - Create a to-do list or use a task management tool to stay organized and focused.

 </details>